iPhone App Development - Where to Start

 Piece of Cake for Mac Cocoa Developers

-From what I can see at this point in my learning curve, if you have used Apple’s Cocoa language and xCode tool to develop applications for the Mac platform, developing iPhone Apps should be a breeze.
+If you have a solid grounding in Cocoa development (Apple’s Objective-C framework) with the xCode development on the Mac platform, developing iPhone Apps should be a breeze.
 Not so much for the rest of us.

 Learning Curve for the Rest of Us